google/older-mirrored-patches/README.md

-These days, our patches and code generally are put into code.google.com projects.
+These days, our patches and code generally are put into GitHub or Gerrit projects.
 However, there are still a very small number of patches and tarballs that were available through http://code.google.com/opensource/patches.html.

 All of those have now been moved to this project.